 This was visibly demonstrated to me by the office appearance of Garth Brooks.
 At this time, he was just reaching the height of his popularity, and releasing, “The Chase”, his 4th album, when he came to visit.

-They had him sit in the boardroom and everyone lined up out the door the meet him.
+They had him sit in the boardroom and everyone lined up out the door to meet him.
 You’d walk up and he’d stand up and shake your hand, then sit back down and sign whatever you wanted.
 When you were done the next would come up and he’d stand up again and so on.
 God only knows how many times he was up and down that day.
 Then he was taken on a tour around to all the office departments and shook hands and signed for all comers.

-Eventually, his people wanted him to get a move on, before he was done meeting everyone.
+Eventually, his people wanted him to get a move-on before he was done meeting everyone.
 Garth asked that we get him the names of everyone that didn’t get an autograph, two weeks later, I’ll be damned if a whole stack of personalized autographs weren’t delivered.
 This was off the chart, for a person of his stature and it made me into a genuine Garth Brooks fan.
 I guess that’s how it was meant to work.

 "Party on, Garth."